ademers/statamic-facebook-embed/readme.md

 # Statamic Facebook Embed Plugin

-**NOTE: This plugin is no longer under development.
+**NOTE: Tested on Statamic 1.x only.
+This plugin is no longer under development.
 If it still has any value, please feel free to fork and take over.**

 This plugin allows you to quickly & easily embed public Facebook Posts into [Statamic](http://statamic.com)-powered websites.